abhayku2002/Competitive-coding/README.md

 This is Public repo
 Contribute if possible

-# Any programming is acceptable
+# Any programming language is acceptable